Frequently asked questions

 How long does it take to train to be a lorry driver?

-Attaining HGV entitlement to drive commercially (categories C1 or C) takes approximately eight to ten weeks from start to finish.
+Attaining HGV entitlement to drive commercially (categories C1, C or CE) takes approximately eight to ten weeks from start to finish.
 This should include everything: (medical, provisional licence acquisition, theory training and testing, and practical training and testing.)
 A great deal of this time is spent waiting for provisional entitlement to be granted and theory test studying and test booking

 Be wary of “training companies” who claim to offer fast track HGV training courses.
 There is no such thing as a fast track course and anyone who tells you otherwise is frankly being economical with the truth.
 Everyone has to go through the same process the same way.